Zambia Airways

 Zambia Airways is the flag carrier of the Republic of Zambia.
 The airline is based in Lusaka, Zambia with its hub at Kenneth Kaunda International Airport.

-Originally, the airlines was founded in April 1964, however was liquidated by the government in December 1994 due to political issues, but revived again with the help of Ethiopian Airlines and the Zambian Industrial Development Corporation on December 1, 2021.
-The government has taken 55% stake in the newly relaunched Zambia Airways and Ethiopian Airlines has a 45% stake.
-Ethiopian has planned to set up hubs all around the continent in a 15 year plan called Vision 2025 that will see it become the leading aviation group in Africa.
+Originally, the airline was founded in April 1964.
+It was liquidated by the government in December 1994 due to political issues but revived again with the help of Ethiopian Airlines and the Zambian Industrial Development Corporation on December 1, 2021.
+The government took a 55% stake in the newly relaunched Zambia Airways with Ethiopian Airlines owning the remaining 45% of the shares.
+Ethiopian has planned to set up hubs all around the continent in a 15-year plan called Vision 2025 that will see it become the leading aviation group in Africa.

-The new airline has begun with flights from Lusaka to Ndola, and Livingstone from December 1 but plans on adding Mfuwe, Solwezi, Harare, and Johannesburg.
-Further expansion plans include the airline aiming to operate six aircraft, four Dash 8-400s and two B737-800s, and carry over 700,000 passengers by 2027.
+The new airline launched with flights from Lusaka to Ndola, and Livingstone from December 1 and adding on Solwezi, Harare, and Johannesburg to its network.
+In September 2023, the airline received its first jet engine aircraft, a 737-800, bringing the total number of fleet to two.
+Further expansion plans would see the airline aim to operate six aircraft: four Dash 8-400s and two B737-800s, and carry over 700,000 passengers by 2027.